|

 As those familiar with Dr. Deming will immediately note those are very closely tied to Deming’s 4 areas of management.
 I am a friend (and manage Peter’s website so I am biased) but as I have said before anyone interested in management should read his book (the competencies are discussed in chapter 2).

-The photo shows George Box, John Hunter and Peter Scholtes (from right to left) at the MAQIN reception the night before the conference.
+The photo shows George Box, John Hunter and Peter Scholtes (from left to right) at the MAQIN reception the night before the conference.
 Two previous mayors of Madison introduced Peter’s talk: Paul Soglin and Joe Sensenbrenner.

 More and more people are willing to state the frustration with the performance appraisal process.
 Some have been willing to take the logical step of eliminating that which causes problems but many still don’t think elimination of performance appraisals is acceptable.
 Performance Reviews: Many Need Improvement